|

 Forecaster: |

-| During the past 24 hours, solar activity was moderate.
-Four sunspot active regions were on the visible disk with one M-class flare produced.
-The solar wind speed maintained at about 370 km/s.
-The geomagnetic field was at quiet to unsettled levels.
-The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm levels. |
+| During the past 24 hours, solar activity was low.
+Five active sunspot regions were on the visible disk without M-class and above flares produced.
+The solar wind speed decreased to about 420 km/s, and the geomagnetic field was quiet to unsettled. |

 |